grpc/grpc-web/BROWSER-FEATURES.md

 # gRPC-Web features for browser (HTML) clients

-Due to browser limitation, gRPC-Web supports a different transport than the [HTTP/2 based gRPC protocol](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md).
+Due to browser limitation, gRPC-Web uses a different transport than the [HTTP/2 based gRPC protocol](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md).
 The difference between the gRPC-Web protocol and the HTTP/2 based gRPC protocol is specified in the core gRPC repo as [PROTOCOL-WEB](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md).